Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Conclusion

 The development of DECAF continues to this day, showing that ransomware groups constantly innovate their attacks.
 That the attack is written in Golang is further proof of this trend toward innovation among the adversary community; threat actors are forever making changes and adding new capabilities to evade the detection-centric solutions that predominate in the market.
+As such, ransomware protection remains a weak spot for many organizations,

 Companies need to adopt prevention-first strategies, such as the ones Morphisec provides, to ensure that they stand a chance at protecting their critical systems from further attacks.
 Morphisec Labs will continue to track the development of the DECAF ransomware and report any further developments that we uncover.